kiali/kiali/frontend/README.md

 # Core Setup

-If you want to contribute in the core package you can follow
+If you want to contribute in the core package you can follow these instructions [here](./core/README.md#development-setup)